blockchain-certificates/cert-issuer/README.md

     docker build -t bc/cert-issuer:1.0 .
     ```

-    Optionally, the following image can built which is web enabled.
+    Optionally, the following image can built which is web-enabled.
 This will expose port 80 inside the container and receive web requests, passing each requests to cert_issuer.

     ```
     docker build -t bc/cert-issuer:1.0 -f Dockerfile.web .